vanus-labs/vanus/CONTRIBUTING.md

 Click [here](#) for details.

 ## Issues
-After set up done, the next step is to choose an issue to address.
+After set up is done, the next step is to choose an open issue to address.
 Issues are all problems of Vanus that need to be addressed.

 ### Choosing
-You can find all issues in [vanus-issues](https://github.com/linkall-labs/vanus/issues) and choose one which isn't assigned to someone.
+You can find all open issues in [vanus-issues](https://github.com/linkall-labs/vanus/issues) and choose one which isn't assigned to someone.

 #### First Contribution